silentgameplays/Simple-Arch-Linux-Setup/README.md

 * sudo pacman -S chromium
 * sudo pacman -S obs-studio
 * sudo pacman -S firefox

+# 41. Update the whole system using:

+* sudo pacman -Syu

+# 42. Clear terminal by using:

+* clear

 That's it you are good for using pure ArchLinux!Enjoy!